retromaniak/Chrono-Trigger-Polska-Wersja/Chrono Trigger - Broszura Instrukcyjna.md

 `Strona 55`
 # Koniec Czasu
 This world exists beyond the realm of time.
-It is the
+It is the most important place in this game.
+You must figure out why it exists and how to use it.
+## Bramy Czasu
+Each era is connected to this world by a
+## Stary Mężczyzna
+## Spekkio
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MDE0Nzg5MjQsLTIwODI4MjQwMzcsLT
-E3NzMyOTkxNCwxOTgzMDU2OTMyXX0=
+eyJoaXN0b3J5IjpbLTI0NjU0ODA5OCwtMjA4MjgyNDAzNywtMT
+c3MzI5OTE0LDE5ODMwNTY5MzJdfQ==
 -->